-Being able to unblock a toilet drain in your Perth home can save you time and money.
-Blocks can happen for several reasons, but most are not serious and can be removed by following a few easy steps.
+Being able to unblock a toilet drain in your home can save you valuable time and money.
+Blocked toilets can happen for several reasons, but most are not serious and can be removed by following a few easy steps.

 Blocked toilet drains are usually the result of one or more of the following:

 - Toys or other items thrown in by children

 - Tree roots in your plumbing system

 It’s also important not to just throw smaller blockages down another drain such as a bathroom sink - as that could also become blocked!